Skip to content

 Each failure mode includes the symptom (how you detect it), the root cause (why it happens), and the mitigation (how to fix it).

-• Require a “so what?” test: if this task is automated, what bottleneck does it remove?
+• Require a "so what?" test: if automated, what bottleneck does it remove?

-Root cause: Agent output velocity exceeds the team’s review capacity.
-Often caused by large, unfocused agent PRs that are harder to review than manually written code.
+Agent output velocity exceeds the team's review capacity.
+Often caused by large, unfocused agent PRs.

 • Enforce smaller PR scope (one concern per PR, bounded by task template)